Navika Kotia

 Navika Kotia is an Indian actress who appears in Hindi films and television.
 She is popularly known for playing dual roles in Star Plus's Yeh Rishta Kya Kehlata Hai as Prerna "Chikki" Singhania and as Maya Khera.
 She has also appeared in an Indian Hindi film English Vinglish as Sridevi's on-screen daughter with her younger brother Shivansh Kotia.

+Personal life

+After a brief dating for a year, Kotia got engaged to entrepreneur Mazen Mody, in an intimate ceremony on 24 January 2026.